Columbus Criminal Threats Defense Lawyer

 Have you been arrested for making criminal threats against another person in Columbus, OH?

 If so, you need to take immediate steps to make it difficult for the prosecution to turn your charge into a conviction.
-You can begin by calling and hiring a seasoned Columbus criminal threats defense lawyer from Koenig & Owen, LLC.
+You can begin by calling and hiring a seasoned Columbus criminal threats defense lawyer from James D. Owen, LLC.

-- 1 Why Koenig & Owen, LLC, Should Be Your First Call After You’re Arrested For Making Criminal Threats in Columbus
+- 1 Why James D. Owen, LLC, Should Be Your First Call After You’re Arrested For Making Criminal Threats in Columbus

 - 2 Understanding Ohio’s Criminal Threats Laws